jianxun-p/jianxun-p.github.io/src/wifi-controlled-robot/engineering-log.md

 ---

 ### What was done
 I realized that I had made a big mistake in using the C language.
-I should have used other programing languages instead for cross platform compatibility.
-So I read the documentation of Microsoft about creating sockets on windows, and tried to write some code.
+I should have used other programming languages instead for cross-platform compatibility.
+So I read the documentation of Microsoft about creating sockets on Windows, and tried to write some code.

 ![Reading the Windows API](media/reading_windows_api.png)